devicetree-org/devicetree-specification/source/flattened-format.rst

         uint64_t size;
     };

-Each pair gives the physical address and size of a reserved memory region.
+Each pair gives the physical address and size in bytes of a reserved memory region.
 These given regions shall not overlap each other.
 The list of reserved blocks shall be terminated with an entry where both address and size are equal to 0.
 Note that the address and size values are always 64-bit.
 On 32-bit CPUs the upper 32-bits of the value are ignored.